ivaylo-botusharov/transformers-samples/hugging-face-transformers/README.md

 ### 1. Install Python 3.10.11

-You can install Python by opening Terminal and navigating to the Project scripts folder, then typing: ```sudo sh python-install.sh```

-Or you can download the Python official installer from: [Python 3.10.11 (Release Date: April 5, 2023)](https://www.python.org/downloads/release/python-31011/) and run it on your computer
+You can download the Python official installer from: [Python 3.10.11 (Release Date: April 5, 2023)](https://www.python.org/downloads/release/python-31011/) and run it on your computer

+If you are on a Mac, you can install Python by opening Terminal and navigating to the Project scripts folder, then typing: ```sudo sh python-install.sh```

 ### 2. Install Poetry

+You can install Poetry by:

+A. Following the instructions on their documentation website (see: [Introduction - Installation](https://python-poetry.org/docs/#installation))

-You can install Poetry by running: ```sudo sh poetry-install.sh``` from the scripts folder within the Project.
+B. If you are on a Mac you can run: ```sudo sh poetry-install.sh``` from the scripts folder within the Project.

 Then you can verify if Poetry is successfully installed by reopening the Terminal and typing: poetry --version